aba-innovationteam/innteamUtils/README.md

 ## Introduction

-The `innteamUtils` offers a collection of themes, datasets and (*coming soon*) functions for daily activities to encourage openness and engage achieve reproducibility throughout the organization.
+The `innteamUtils` offers a collection of functions themes and datasets to enhance productivity on daily coding and reproducibility throughout the organization.

 It is *light on dependencies* (and will be in the future), for better performance and ease of maintenance.
-It also, as part of the same philosophy, adopts “fast end-to-end production pipeline” thanks to the following packages and frameworks:
+It also, as part of the same philosophy, adopts “fully integrated end-to-end platform” production pipeline thanks to the following packages and frameworks:

 -   **General Framework**: `data.table` is completely written in base `R` and is blazing fast.

 -   **Visualization**:

     -   `ggplot2` for static graphics and production-ready plots (the only `tidyverse` package).
     -   `plotly` for interactive graphics as is well-adopted with `rmarkdown` and `shiny`.
+    -   `echarts4r` for advanced interactive graphics (*coming soon*).
     -   `reactable`: for interactive and static production-ready tables.
     -   `reactablefmtr`: for interactive tables and infografics (*Coming soon*).
-    -   `shiny` apps: **TBD**, probably a template with theme options.
+    -   `bslib` for Shiny apps: **TBD**, probably a template with theme options.

 -   **Reporting**:

     -   `pagedown`: unique framework for PDF + HTML documentation.
 Fast rendering thanks to `chrome` browsing instead of `LaTeX`.
+    -   In a near future we plan to migrate `.Rmd` templates to **Quarto** as soon as it is a mature technology.

 -   **Machine Learning**: `mlr3verse` which seeks a production-ready approach like `python` for `R` and is fully built upon `data.table` and uses `R6` objects (for stability and speed).

+-

 ### License and Permissions